edemaine/coauthor/README.md

   subthread to focus on the rest.
   (Currently the folds are not preserved across sessions / rerenders.)

+* **Dragging** messages to change the parentage/hierarchy, or move their position within their parent.
+Dragging directly onto a message makes the dragged message the last child, while dragging onto the slot before a message makes the dragged message the immediately preceding sibling.
+  Dialog confirms move.

 * **Tags**: attached an arbitrary set of strings to a message.
 Find other messages with the same tag by clicking on a tag.